4Cs Science Communication Competition

 - All entrants, both Taught Course and Doctoral, will be judged via the same criteria

-- Written work should be aimed at a lay audience
+- Presentations should be aimed at a lay audience

-Writing Competition: A panel of expert judges will score and select the top three entries received in order to award first-third place.
-The pieces of written work will be available to view on the Graduate School's website from Monday 15 June 2020, so that voting for the People's Choice Award can begin.
-All prize winners will be announced via the Graduate School's Twitter feed at 11:00 on Monday 29 June 2020.
+A panel of expert judges will score and select the top three presentations in order to award first-third place.
+Voting for the People's Choice Award will open on the day of the competition.
+All prize winners will be announced once all of the presentations have take place.

-A judging panel of 3-5 judges will determine the winners on the basis of three judging criteria: content, clarity and creativity.
+A panel of three judges will determine the winners on the basis of the following judging criteria, with each being scored out of 10:

 - Content: Quality of content is key in science communication and the scientific topic presented should be well chosen to suit a lay audience.
 Competitors should demonstrate the ability to explain their chosen topic clearly and concisely by avoiding excessive use of jargon or technical terms.